mtitinger/zz_doc/04_cybersecurity/SEPASSRFNT-46-cybersecurity.md

 ### SL1 Definition

-SL1 matches involuntary attacks, performed by accident by an person not skilled in system hacking.
+SL1 matches **involuntary attacks, performed by accident by an person not skilled in system hacking**.

 ![Cysec Security Levels](../images/cysec-security-levels.png)